Fedict/lod-triplepages/README.md

 ## Description

-A typical setup consists of two Docker-ized services: the front-end and a triplestore.
+A typical setup consists of [Docker-ized](DOCKERS.md) services including a front-end and a triplestore for large (meta)datasets, and all-in-one microservices with embedded data store.
-Data and configuration is stored on a docker volume (otherwise the data is lost when the docker containers get terminated / rebooted)
+Data and configuration files are stored on a docker volume (otherwise the data is lost when the docker containers get terminated / rebooted)

 ## Available datasets